-Large van accident can occur frequently.
-They have potential to cause severe injuries to multiple people.
-If you were recently involved in a large van accident, you should consider consulting with an experienced Allegheny County attorney.
-Stewart, Murray, and Associates (SMA) Law Group approaches each claim with the dedication, knowledge, and confidence necessary to develop a strong case on your behalf.
+A large van accident can occur frequently.
+They have the potential to cause severe injuries to multiple people.
+If you were recently involved in a large van accident, you should consider consulting with an experienced car accident lawyer.
+SMT Legal approach each claim with the dedication, knowledge, and confidence necessary to develop a strong case on your behalf.

 Staying Safe in Large Vans